needle-mirror/com.unity.testtools.codecoverage/Documentation~/HowToInterpretResults.md

 ### Summary

-This section shows a brief summary of the coverage results including the number of asseblies, classes, files and lines that were processed.
+This section shows a brief summary of the coverage results including the number of assemblies, classes, files and lines that were processed.
 The most important value is the **Line Coverage** which shows the current coverage percentage of all coverable lines.
+Coverable lines only include the lines that can get executed and aren't marked to be [excluded from coverage](UsingCodeCoverage.md#excluding-code-from-code-coverage).

 ### Coverage History